yazz/VisualJS/README.md

 ### How does Visual Javascript relate to StoryScript language
 StoryScript is a Glue code for multiple languages, whereas Visual Javascript is only one dialect of Javascript

 ### How does Visual Javascript relate to Eve?
-Some concepts of universality are taken from Eve
+Some concepts of universality are taken from Eve.
+Full disclosure, the creator of Visual Javascript was the initial angel investor in Eve

 ### How does Visual Javascript relate to Microsoft?
 One of the developers works at Microsoft full time

 ### How does Visual Javascript relate to Google?
-One of the developers works at Goole full time, related to new Operating System concepts and Fuchsia
+One of the developers works at Google full time working on new Operating System concepts and Fuchsia related things

 ### Why don't Google or Microsoft developers commit to the GitHub repo directly?
 They have their reasons.
 Plus, they HATE Javascript.
-They much prefer .NET, Dart, Go, Typescript, and other cool stuff!
+They much prefer .NET, Rust, Dart, Go, Typescript, and other cool stuff for their day jobs!

 ### Every time I restart Visual Javascript I can't see my apps.
 How to I save them?
-You need to save the apps that you wish to keep by pessing the button "Save as .vjs file" fro the editor.
+You need to save the apps that you wish to keep by pessing the button "Save as .vjs file" in the editor

 ### I’m already invested in my favorite text editor.
 Can I keep using it with Visual Javascript?
-Visual Javascript's basic file format is text, so you can use any editor.
+Visual Javascript's basic file format is text, so you can use any editor

 ### How does Visual Javascript compare to https://www.anytype.io/?
-As of January 2020 AnyType is still closed source.
+As of March 2021 AnyType is still closed source.
 Anytype does use IPFS for storage which is a technology, along with QRI that Visual Javascript is considering for data storage.

 ### How does Visual Javascript compare to Retool?
-As of January 2020 Retool is a great SAAS offering
+As of March 2021 Retool is a great SAAS offering

 ### How does Visual Javascript compare to Javascript frameworks like VueJS, React , and Angular?
 First off, Visual Javascript, uses VueJS under the hood to  build UI components.
 Visual Javascript is very different to all those frameworks as Visual Javascript does not require deep coding skills or knowledge of HTML.
-You do need to know some Javascript to use Visual Javascript though.
+You do need to know some Javascript to use Visual Javascript though

 ### Is it planned to support other languages than Javascript in Visual Javascript?
 No

 ### How does Visual Javascript compare to Airtable?
 It doesn't.
-Well, Airtable is a database tool which can have apps built on top of as well, whereas Visual Javascript really is to build apps on top of enterprise APIs and databases.
+Well, Airtable is a database tool which can have apps built on top of as well, whereas Visual Javascript really is to build apps on top of enterprise APIs and databases

 ### How does Visual Javascript compare to Anvil?
 Anvil uses Python to build apps whereas Visual Javascript uses Javascript.
-But Anvil is very good, try it!
+But Anvil is very good, and supports Javascript now, so try it!

 ### How does Visual Javascript compare to Mendix?
-Mendix is a commercial low code product owned by Siemens, and is a very different thing since it is closed source.
+Mendix is a commercial low code product owned by Siemens, and is a very different thing since it is closed source

 ### How does Visual Javascript compare to Outsystems?
-Outsystems is a commercial low code product and is a very different thing since it is closed source.
+Outsystems is a commercial low code product and is a very different thing since it is closed source

 ### How does Visual Javascript compare to Node Red?
 Node Red is a very intuitive system to process events and actions by linking nodes together.
-It has a different use case than Visual Javascript.
+It has a different use case than Visual Javascript